The water lily is one of my favourite flowers to photograph. I'm Aquarius and water's my element so that could have some bearing on it.

 Not just the dazzling rainbows of petals but the amazing hues and patterns of the leaves... the reflections on the water... the quality of the light.

-The panels make you feel like you're sitting right there beside his waterlily pond.
+The panels make you feel as though you're sitting right there beside his waterlily pond.

-You could spend years concentrating just on the pond while it changes from morning to night and season to season... just like Monet did.
+You could spend years painting or photographing the pond while it changes from morning to night and season to season... just like Monet did.

-Frames are so much fun to play around with.
-When you add one to an image, make it say something about the picture.
-It should not take your attention away from the photo... it should add to the story.
+Frames are fun to play around with.
+When you add one to an image, make it say compliment the picture in some way.
+It should not take your attention away from the photo.

-This perky water lily lives in the most inconspicuous garden at a restaurant in Thailand... near Kanchanaburi.
-You'd never know there's such a lush tropical paradise behind the walls as you drive by!
+These rich maroon water lilies lives in the most inconspicuous garden at a restaurant in Thailand... near Kanchanaburi.
+You'd never know there's such a lush tropical paradise behind the walls when you drive by!